zhouchenlin2096/zhouchenlin2096.github.io/_pages/about.md

 ---
 Hello, welcome to my website!
 I am an engineer at [Peng Cheng Laboratory](https://www.pcl.ac.cn/), Shenzhen, China.
 Before that, I received my Master’s Degree from the University of Chinese Academy of Sciences in 2022.

-My current research interests mainly focus on the Spiking Neural Network, AI Foundation Model, Computer Vision, and Robot grasping.
+My current research interests mainly focus on:
+- Spiking Neural Network,
+- AI Foundation Model,
+- Computer Vision
+- Robot grasping.

-Feel free to contact me!
+Feel free to contact me if you are interested in my research!

 News